MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MyAnalyticsFeatureConfig.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the use you want to view.
+The Identity parameter specifies the user you want to view.
 You identify the user by their email address.

 ```yaml
 Type: String